stashed/docs/docs/addons/etcd/tls/index.md

 ### Create AppBinding

-Stash needs to know how to connect with the Etcd databse cluster.
+Stash needs to know how to connect with the Etcd cluster.
 An `AppBinding` exactly provides this information.
 It holds the Service and Secret information of the Etcd cluster.
 You have to point to the respective `AppBinding` as a target of backup instead of the Etcd cluster itself.

-Here, is the YAML of the `AppBinding` targetting the Etcd cluster we have deployed earlier.
+Here is the YAML of the `AppBinding` that we are going to create for the Etcd cluster we have deployed earlier.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1